 You can easily have a loaf of this chocolate pumpkin bread in your oven with very little work.
 Sit back and enjoy the fall smell as it bakes.

 - In a large bowl mix together the sugars, oil, eggs, and pumpkin puree.

 - Slowly add the dry ingredients and the milk until a batter forms.

 - Stir in the chocolate chips gently.

-- Let the baked bread rest on a cooling rack for 10-15 minutes, then flip out and cool completely.
+- Let the baked bread rest on a wire rack for 10-15 minutes, then flip out onto a plate and cool completely.

 Once the chocolate pumpkin bread has cooled, keep it in a covered container on the counter for 4-5 days.
 If you want to keep it longer, place the frosted bread in a tightly sealed container in the refrigerator for 5-7 days.